uptick/event-time-utils/README.md

 ### stackEvents

-Stack events returns a mutated set of events with an additional `stackIndex` attribute, with any overlapping events placed on a higher stack.
+`stackEvents` returns a mutated set of events with an additional `stackIndex` attribute, with any overlapping events placed on a higher stack.

 The input events can be supplied with their own `stackIndex` attribute, so all other events will